The Vella Brothers VT engines

 The BX models were sold in 1 cc, 1.5 cc and 2.5 cc displacements.
 Like their British Allen-Mercury cousins, they were designated by their metric displacements.
 David Owen had a BX-15 (1.5 cc) at one time, and thanks to some splendid co-operation from Lars Gustafsson I have on hand a fine example of the BX-25 (2.5 cc) model.
 David reports that the smaller model was essentially identical in appearance to its larger relative (and to the VT-09 described earlier), so it will be sufficient for present purposes to describe the larger model.

-The BX-25 is more or less a clone of the 2.5 cc VT and Engel Rebell models which were in concurrent production, apart from the fact that its turned alloy components were left plain without anodizing.
+The BX-25 is more or less a clone of the later 2.5 cc VT and Engel Rebell models which were in concurrent production, apart from the fact that its turned alloy components were left plain without anodizing.
 Like its VT and Engel equivalents, it retains many of the underlying design features of the earlier Alag X-03, the main change being in the style of porting used.
 This was identical to the system described above in connection with the VT-09 in that the number of internal flute transfer ports was reduced to three and the exhaust ports themselves were narrowed somewhat.
 The transfer flutes were aligned with the fairly wide pillars between the three sawn exhaust ports and were cut further up the bore so that they overlapped the exhaust ports to a considerable degree.

 In the case of the BX-25 (and presumably its VT and Engel equivalents) the timing flexibility secured by the above means was in fact used to decrease the exhaust period somewhat by comparison with the Alag X-03 whilst at the same time increasing the transfer period.
 The BX-25 has a measured total exhaust period of 144 degrees (72 degrees each side of bottom dead centre) compared to the 150 degrees used in the Alag.
 However, the revised porting allowed the overlap between the exhaust and transfer periods to be set to give a blowdown period of only 15 degrees, resulting in a extended transfer period of 114 degrees (57 degrees each side of bottom dead centre) compared with the 100 degree figure to which the Alag was confined by its design.
 This would do much to offset any adverse effects of the reduction in the number of transfer flutes, and starting might well be improved by the higher gas velocities generated by the smaller port area.